ufrgs-hyman/meican/docs/guide/migration.md

 #####2.4 Prepare the new environment

-Following the installation guide respective, setup a complete new MEICAN instance on the new machine skipping the configuration step.
+Following the installation guide respective, setup a complete new MEICAN instance on the new machine **skipping the configuration step**.
 IMPORTANT: make sure that the version of the new installation is **exacly** the same of the old server.

 #####2.5 Copy the certificate